aletheia-foundation/aletheia-app/submission_smart_contract_definition.md

 _Note: false attributions need to be handled_
 1. Community vote to find false attributions
-- Reverse reputation gained for false attribution
+2. Reverse reputation gained for false attribution

-Peer review / no peer review - Note: paper may already be peer reviewed or might not want peer review, it is the submitter's choice
+- Peer review / no peer review

+_Note: paper may already be peer reviewed or might not want peer review, it is the submitter's choice_

-    Whether the submitter marks themselves as the author or not does not impact the flow of the paper. the peer review option does.
+_Note: Whether the submitter marks themselves as the author or not does not impact the flow of the paper. the peer review option does._

-If no peer review is chosen paper moves to vote of acceptance by community Communities/Overlay Journals
+- If no peer review is chosen paper moves to vote of acceptance by community

+_Note: Communities/Overlay Journals_

-Consensus mechanisms:
+_Note: Consensus mechanisms:_

-If peer review is chosen they have the below options
+- If peer review is chosen they have the below options

-    Remain anonymous / show identity of authorship
+- Remain anonymous / show identity of authorship

-     I think they should also be able to select if they want the reviewers identity to be public (at least when theirs is public too)
+_Note: I think they should also be able to select if they want the reviewers identity to be public (at least when theirs is public too)_

-    Only people from specific fields can peer review article / anyone can peer review the article
+_Note: Only people from specific fields can peer review article / anyone can peer review the article_

     Number of required peer reviews Should we set the minimum to three though?